udaykrizzz19/Recipe-Whirls/README.md

 *   **🥑 Search by Items:** Get recipe suggestions based on the ingredients you have on hand.
 *   **📂 Filter by Category:** Easily browse recipes by cuisine, meal type, and more.
 *   **🔍 Effortless Recipe Discovery:** Instantly search for recipes from the extensive TheMealDB API.
+*   **🤖 AI Culinary Assistant:** Get instant answers to your food-related questions, from ingredient substitutions to cooking techniques, with our Gemini-powered chatbot.
 *   **🔐 Secure User Authentication:** Easy and secure login and signup, including a "Sign in with Google" option via OAuth, all powered by Supabase.
 *   **📚 Personalized Recipe Box:** Save your favorite recipes to your personal collection for quick and easy access.
 *   **✍️ Share Your Culinary Creations:** A dedicated space for you to contribute your own recipes and share them with our growing community.